Beyond the 50%: It Starts with Accurate Blood Pressure Measurement

 Improving Health Outcomes, American Medical Association

-CONTINUING EDUCATION CREDIT: A Certificate of Completion documenting 1.0 contact hour of Continuing Nursing Education (CNE) credit will be awarded to all program participants who view the Program video and complete the online Program Evaluation.
+CONTINUING EDUCATION CREDIT: A Certificate of Completion documenting 1.0 contact hour of Continuing Nursing Education (CNE) credit will be awarded to program participants who view the Program Video and complete the online Program Evaluation.

 INSTRUCTIONS: View the Program Video below.
 Check out the Additional Resources for information useful to your practice setting.
 When finished, proceed to the online Program Evaluation.
 You must complete and submit the evaluation form in order to receive a Certificate of Completion by email.
 All program participants are eligible to receive the Certificate awarding 1.0 contact hour of CNE credit…not just RNs!

 ADDITIONAL RESOURCES – information for patients and providers on improving blood pressure outcomes – correct procedures for obtaining an accurate BP – printable resources to share: